Top 10 Small Business Marketing Tools in 2022

 …(although it doesn’t give you all the options in scheduling Instagram posts that we would like).

-We currently use Zoho Social here at LYFE, but we have tried and liked many different scheduling software over the years.
+We currently use Zoho Social here at medianorms, but we have tried and liked much different scheduling software over the years.

 Hootsuite is another popular social media scheduling software that we have used in the past.

 It’s just a little bit limited for what we need as a marketing agency, but it often suffices for small business owners otherwise.

 A social media scheduling software, in general, will allow you to mass schedule an entire month’s worth of visual content creation or more all in one sitting.

 This not only gives you more clarity and direction in your social media efforts but it is also more efficient than stopping what you’re doing to schedule posts.

 If you post on Instagram, you’ll want to utilize LinkTree.